Skip to Main Content

 An indication that the timeliness of a research problem is too current would be if the only information you find are press releases from news service organizations like the Associated Press, articles from popular magazines and newspapers, online sources like blogs, and other non-scholarly sources.

-Depending on the assignment, relying on non-scholarly sources may be acceptable, but most often, professors require you to cite scholarly research studies to support your analysis.
+Depending on the assignment, relying on non-scholarly sources may be acceptable, but most often, professors require you to cite scholarly, peer-reviewed research studies to support your analysis.
 However, in the social sciences, research submitted for publication frequently takes more than a year between editorial review of a manuscript to when the study is finally published.
 In response to this, many journal publishers provide online access to what is termed "pre-prints."
 These are essentially online versions of the final draft of a manuscript and, thus, should not be considered the authoritative copy of an article [unless it has been designated as the "final copy"].
 Given these factors, it will often be difficult, or perhaps impossible, to locate scholarly research studies about a current issue or a newly emerging event.

 Booth, Wayne C. The Craft of Research.
 Fourth edition.
 Chicago, IL: The University of Chicago Press, 2016; Wang, Gabe T. and Keumjae Park.
 Student Research and Report Writing: From Topic Selection to the Complete Paper.
 Malden, MA: Wiley Blackwell, 2016.